09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 Then, I moved to Myrtle Beach.
 The house still looks great.
 This house was originally built and furnished for the head cook at the Ocean Forest Hotel.

 Finally, I got my own apartment for the summers of 1983 and 84, in a house on 7th Ave.
 North, directly across from Chapin's.
 The first summer, I was in the lower-right hand apartment facing the front.
 The second year, I was in the ground-level of the garage apartment in back.
-It appears that the back building isn't used anymore and is in disrepair; note the broken railing on the steps, and the outside shower building has been removed.
+In 2006, it appears that it isn't used anymore and is in disrepair; by 2008, it was torn down.
 If you lived at the beach in 1984, you probably came to the infamous 3-day party that I threw one weekend in August, in that back apartment.
 While I was there, that commercial building behind it wasn't there-- it was other apartment houses.
 A motorcycle gang lived behind me, and we got along great.
+The small apartment has since been torn down.

 It was so nice having a little convenience store right next-door (left side of building).
 Too bad its closed now, and the other side is a bus station- that attracts a really nice crowd.
 The old Piggly Wiggly grocery store at 614 N. Broadway, just around the corner, is gone too, its now an Asian mart.
 Across the intersection, the old "Miscue Billiards and Bar" at 637 Broadway is also gone; it was the "7 Mare" Mexican restaurant in 2006, but is closed now.